felipeagger/watchouse/README.md

 - PASSWORD

 Personalize the send_alert function to make request to your favorite service trigger a push.
-(My is Push-bullet)
+(My is Push-bullet) And in this case the ENV ACCESS_TOKEN is required.

 # Dependencies
 - Python >= 3.9